Hint1k/WeatherSDK/README.md

 - **Caching**: Weather data is cached for up to 10 cities to minimize API requests.
 - **Automatic Polling**: In polling mode, weather data is refreshed every 10 minutes.
+- **SDK Version Publishing**: Upload new versions of the SDK to GitHub Packages using the provided script, publish-sdk.sh.
+This script automates the process of building the SDK JAR file and uploading it to the GitHub Package registry, ensuring a smooth version management experience.

+  To run the script:
+    ```bash
+    ./publish-sdk.sh
+    ```
+  The script will prompt for the new version number, build the JAR file, and upload it to GitHub Packages.